swildermann/python-doc-analyser/README.md

 ### What is this repository for? ###

 * Rating HTML-units of text (usally of a html written programming documenation)
-* Each HTML-unit can contain 12 different knowledge type (paste link to Coding Guide)
+* Each HTML-unit can contain 12 different knowledge type

 ### How do I get set up? ###